lowlydba/expressdb.io/_posts/2018-01-01-what-is-sql-server-express.md

 > ... is the entry-level, free database and is ideal for learning and building desktop and small server data-driven applications.
 It is the best choice for independent software vendors, developers, and hobbyists building client applications.
 If you need more advanced database features, SQL Server Express can be seamlessly upgraded to other higher end versions of SQL Server.
-SQL Server Express LocalDB, a lightweight version of Express that has all of its programmability features, yet runs in user mode and has a fast, zero-configuration installation and a short list of prerequisites.

 ## Why is SQL Server Express Free?